 remember my associated Flickr albums, which are referenced at the bottom of each related ‘places’ article.

-Complementing the East African animals set, this album only features photos of birds.
+Complementing the two East African animal sets, this album only features photos of birds.
 It includes all the aforementioned safari destinations as well as the Gambia in West Africa and a couple of images from Uganda.
 It does not include Bird Island as that destination warrants its own dedicated album.
 Obviously with the bird life in Africa being so diverse, this relatively small collection of images barely scratches the surface of what I’ve seen and photographed.

 Given the shear number of times we’ve visited Bird Island over the past twenty or so years, it seemed only appropriate to feature some of the thousands of photos I’ve taken there in a specific location-based ‘collections’ album of its own.
 Apart from a couple of turtle and giant tortoise photos, this set is all about the birds that make this tiny Indian Ocean island their home.
 Some are resident species and others are migratory, only dropping in for a few weeks each year.

 The Galápagos Islands are generally regarded as the most unique and scientifically important wildlife destination on the planet due to their remote location and numbers of endemic species.
 We had a ten-day tour of the islands at the beginning of 2015.